Tróndur Bogason: Career

 He was born and grew up in the capital of the Faroe Islands, Tórshavn.
 In the nineties he moved to Copenhagen to study.
 While living in Denmark he played an active role in Faroese music amongst other Faroese musicians in Copenhagen.
 He was an active member of the first Faroese rap band MC-Hár, which plays rap and rock music in the Faroese language.
 He left the band in some periods, but came back and is still a member of the band.
 He is also a member of the Faroese choir in Copenhagen, Mpiri, which he and others founded in 1998.

 Bogason studied at the Royal Danish Academy of Music in Copenhagen and at The Royal Conservatoire in Den Haag from 1999 to 2005.
 From 2005 to 2007 he continued his studies, attending the soloist program in composition at The Royal Danish Conservatory.

-His music has been performed by wide selection of Faroese and international performers around the world.
+His music has been performed by a wide selection of Faroese and international performers around the world.
 In recent years, he has also arranged for a number of folk/pop/rock artists including Hanus G. Johansen, Teitur Lassen, Guðrið Hansdóttir and Eivør Pálsdóttir.
 In 2010 he was nominated for the Nordic Council Music Prize for the third time.
-He has also co-worked with classical composers, musicians and ensembles, i.e. Ólavur Jakobsen, Sunleif Rasmussen and the Faroese ensemble Aldubáran.
+He has also co-worked with classical composers, musicians and ensembles, e.g., Ólavur Jakobsen, Sunleif Rasmussen and the Faroese ensemble Aldubáran.